17 Best Places to Visit in California

 Golden Gate Bridge and the San Francisco skyline

 When the afternoon sun shines on the hillsides or the fog rolls in from the Pacific Ocean over the Golden Gate Bridge, this breathtaking city has a mystical beauty.
-Visitors are awed by San Francisco's picture-perfect scenery, from the curves of Lombard Street to the elegant Victorian houses and marvelous bay views.
+Almost every neighborhood of San Francisco features iconic postcard scenes, from the curves of Lombard Street to the rows of fanciful Victorian houses and the marvelous bay views.

-Whichever way you get around San Francisco, it's fun to explore the historic neighborhoods: Chinatown, a bustling area of shops and authentic Chinese restaurants; North Beach (Little Italy); and Fisherman's Wharf, a popular waterfront tourist destination.
+Whichever way you get around San Francisco, it's fun to explore Chinatown, a bustling area of shops and authentic Chinese restaurants; North Beach (Little Italy); and Fisherman's Wharf, a popular waterfront tourist destination.

-Today, San Francisco is California's most sophisticated city, a place to enjoy world-class opera and ballet, a wide range of theater performances, and gourmet dining.
-The city has an impressive assortment of top restaurants offering local, as well as global cuisine and trendsetting menus.
+Today, San Francisco ranks high on the list of top cities in California.
+This sophisticated metropolis offers world-class opera and ballet, a wide range of theater performances, and gourmet dining.
+The city has an impressive assortment of restaurants that serve local specialties and locally sourced farm-to-table meals, as well as global cuisine and trendsetting menus.

 Coit Tower in San Francisco

-Across the San Francisco Bay (just a 30-minute Bart train ride away) are the university town of Berkeley, with its high-caliber cultural attractions and acclaimed gourmet restaurants, and the multicultural city of Oakland with interesting museums, historic theaters, lively neighborhood events, and summer festivals.
+Across the San Francisco Bay (just a 30-minute Bart train ride away) are the university town of Berkeley, with its high-caliber cultural attractions and acclaimed gourmet restaurants, and the multicultural city of Oakland, which boasts interesting museums, historic theaters, lively neighborhood events, and summer festivals.

 Nature lovers can drive 30 miles south of San Francisco (via the scenic Highway One) to Half Moon Bay.
 Tucked away behind rolling hills, this oceanfront town fronts a stretch of wild, rugged Pacific coastline.
-It's a great place for walking along the beach, hiking, golfing, fishing and bird-watching, or to enjoy a seafood meal by the harbor.
+It's a great place for walking along the beach, hiking, golfing, fishing, and bird-watching, or enjoying a seafood meal by the harbor.

-About 17 miles farther south is Pescadero, a rural community with many small farms; a bird sanctuary at the Pescadero Marsh Natural Preserve; and a goat dairy (Harley Farms), which has a cheese shop and hosts gourmet garden picnics.
+About 17 miles farther south is Pescadero, a rural community with many small farms; a bird sanctuary at the Pescadero Marsh Natural Preserve; and a goat dairy (Harley Farms), which offers guided tours of the farm.
+Harley Farms has picnic tables and a boutique that sells goat cheese and other products made on the farm.

 Santa Monica Beach